 We expect that a lot of the operational changes you make now to give your clients simpler credit access, management support and other business continuity backing will survive COVID-19.
 This kind of value-adding assistance can help build the foundation for stronger, more trusted relationships with your clients, and enable you to emerge stronger in the future.

 We are all in this together.
 We are ready and eager to help you as you tackle these challenges, so call on us.
-Until then, I invite you to read our more detailed report on the responses we are suggesting: Commercial Banking and COVID-19: Navigate to Emerge Stronger.
+Until then, I invite you to read our more detailed report for commercial banking or our recent Purpose-Driven Banking research, looking beyond COVID-19.

 1ADP, “COVID-19 Impact: Survey Details the Challenges, Actions & Outlook of Small and Midsized Businesses”, April 2020